codeforsanjose/free-food-lookup/README.md

-# Free Food Lookup Tool
+# Find Free Food Near Me
 A lookup tool for Santa Clara County residents to find programs like free school meals and groceries near them

 ## Notes from Designer